nine7nine/FSThost-pkgbuild/README.md

 # Wine-NSPA; wine geared for proaudio. (*WIP*, like alpha)

-this patchwork and hacking is all cetnered around improved prouadio / VST support.
-Because of that, one central focus is improving RT/threading support and leveraging fsync to improve synchronization.
-Other useful stuff, if/when it happens...
+this patchwork and hacking is all geared towards improving prouadio / VST support.
+Because of that, one central focuses is improving RT/threading support and leveraging fsync to improve synchronization...
+...and other useful stuff, if/when it happens...

 - Built on Wine-Staging (5.9 is my base, for now)
 - Fsync support aka: hybrid synchronization in Wine. (requires kernel support).

 Enabled With: (wine environment variables)

   * WINEFSYNC_SPINCOUNT=128
   * WINESYNC=1 (0 - disables).

-- Initial implmentation of Windows' PROCESS_PRIOCLASS_* (process priority classes) combined with having the ROCESS_PRIOCLASS_REALTIME thread prorities mapped to SCHED_FIFO or SCHED_RR.
+- Initial implmentation of Windows' PROCESS_PRIOCLASS_* (process priority classes) combined with having the PROCESS_PRIOCLASS_REALTIME thread prorities mapped to SCHED_FIFO or SCHED_RR.
 This allows far better prioritization of threads.

 Example: (wine environment variables)

   * WINE_RT_POLICY=RR (SCHED_RR) or FF (SCHED_FIFO)
   * WINE_RT_PRIO=75

 Both of these must be set.

 unlike wine-staging - I don't allow setting the wineserver thread, independently.
 Instead, we want this;

   * #1 wine-nspa's most important/highest priority threads to all be prioritized the exact same.
   * #2 the applications most critical threads (TIME_CRITICAL) at the same priority as #1, while
-  * #3 the apps/VSTs other realtime threads are set just below.
+  * #3 the apps/VSTs other slightly lower processes' realtime threads are set just below.

 Another difference; WINE_RT_PRIO is a MAX value and decrements; this may be personal taste, but it's a strong preference.
-I prefer to set the highest possible priority level for wine -- and I know it's lower RT threads, are just below.
+I prefer to set the highest possible priority level for wine -- plus, I know it's lower RT threads, are just below.

-  NOTE: I actually do set WINE_RT_PRIO very high (78) on my machine. just below Jack. for DAWs, you might have to be careful how high you set WINE_RT_PRIO, as you don't want to interfere with your DAW's most important threads (really though, these will probably be Jack audio threads).
+  NOTE: I actually do set WINE_RT_PRIO very high (78) on my machine. just below Jack. for DAWs, you might have to be careful how high you set WINE_RT_PRIO, as you don't want to interfere with your DAW's most important threads (really though, these will probably be Jack audio threads)... fyi, htop with t + k options easily shows this stuff.

 Lastly, we allow changing the RT policy, as mentioned.
 I'm not convinced that SCHED_FIFO is the best fit for wine.
 I'm currently testing both, so adding the needed bits is appropriate.

-  we can also handle niceness, but it requires running...
+  oh yeah, we can also handle niceness, but it requires running...

   * sudo setcap cap_sys_nice+ep /usr/bin/wineserver